chargeiq/affilate-link-nodejs-docker/README.md

 ## Content of a referral
 An affilate link code contains the following information (currently):
-- <code>Year</code>: The time at which the affilate link code is called.
-- <code>Date</code>: The date at which the affliate link code is called.
+- <code>Date</code>: The date at which the affilate link code is called.
 - <code>Product</code>: Which product has been called by the user?
 Can be everything which is offered by ChargeIQ.
+- <code>Company<code>: Which affilate partner has called our affilate link?